-All India Law Entrance Test (AILET) is conducted by National Law University, Delhi for admissions into undergraduate, postgraduate law and doctoral programmes in law.
+National Law University conducts All India Law Entrance Test (AILET), Delhi for admissions into undergraduate, postgraduate law and doctoral programmes in law.
 About 16,000 students appear for a coveted 83 seats for B.A.LLB.
-(Hons), this makes AILET a very competitive exam.
-To beat the competition and score well in the exam it is very important to focus on all the sections of the exam.
+(Hons).
+It makes AILET a very competitive exam.
+It is essential to focus on all the sections of the entrance examination to beat the competition and score well.
 This article will throw light on tips and strategies you can use to ace the AILET English section.

-In AILET, out of total 150 questions, 35 questions are from the English Section.
-Before we chalk out a plan for preparing for this section, let's analyze the English section of AILET 2016.
+In AILET, out of a total of 150 questions, 35 questions are from the English Section.
+Before we chalk out a plan for preparing for this section, let's analyse the English section of previous years AILET papers:

 ||No. of Questions